Reaffirming a Challenge to Bohmian Mechanics: From density evolution to particle motion

 In quantum mechanics, a freely moving wavepacket is the paradigmatic example for defining a particle velocity.
-Such a wavepacket is naturally associated with a moving particle, and its motion is characterised by the group velocity, which is then identified with the particle’s velocity.
-More precisely, this assignment can be justified by examining the time evolution of the particle density $\rho(\mathbf{x},t)=|\psi(\mathbf{x},t)|^{2}$, which approximately obeys a transformation law of the form
+Such a wavepacket is naturally associated with a moving particle, and its motion is characterised by the group velocity, which is then identified with the particle's velocity.
+More precisely, this assignment can be justified by examining the particle density $\rho(\mathbf{x},t)=|\psi(\mathbf{x},t)|^{2}$, which approximately moves according to

-For propagating wavepackets---or more generally in time-dependent situations---this relation holds only approximately, owing to dispersion effects.
-Crucially, the example of a moving wavepacket shows that, in standard quantum mechanics, the notion of particle velocity has no meaning beyond the properties and transformation behaviour of \textit{statistical} quantities.
+For propagating wavepackets---or, more generally, in time-dependent situations---this relation holds only approximately because of dispersion effects.
+Crucially, the example of a moving wavepacket illustrates that, in standard quantum mechanics, the notion of particle velocity does not have the trajectory-level meaning; it is tied to the behaviour of statistical quantities, in particular the particle density distribution.

 The situation is different in Bohmian mechanics.
 In this framework, particles are assumed to have well-defined positions $\mathbf{x}(t)$ at all times, while the wavefunction $\psi(\mathbf{x},t)$ evolves according to the Schrödinger equation.
 The central postulate is the guiding equation, which prescribes the particle velocity as the ratio of the quantum probability current $\mathbf{j}$ to the density $\rho$: